CLASS-SZ/.github/profile/README.md

 The `-j` flag speeds up the compilation process by using multiple cores.

-If this crashes, check the tips at the top of the page.

-If it installes, run the C code with many power spectra output:
+If it installs, run the C code with many power spectra output:

 ```bash
 $ ./class_sz class_sz_test.ini